The Witcher (TV series): Music

 Sonya Belousova and Giona Ostinelli composed the soundtrack for the first season.
 The duo collaborated with several soloists and artists; the soundtrack features many medieval instruments to match the medieval-inspired setting of the series.
 More than 60 different instruments from around the world were used to create the soundtrack.
 The original song "Toss a Coin to Your Witcher", composed by Belousova and Ostinelli and sung by Batey in the second episode, became a viral hit shortly after the series's release.
 Users have created mods to patch the song into the video game adaptions of The Witcher.
 All violin solos for the series were performed by Lindsay Deutsch.

 In October 2021, it was confirmed that Joseph Trapanese would be scoring the soundtrack for the second season.
 Trapanese, having previously collaborated with Netflix as the composer for Shadow & Bone, replaced Belousova and Ostinelli.
-Showrunner Lauren Schmidt Hissrich also revealed that new songs performed by Batey would featured in the soundtrack.
+Showrunner Lauren Schmidt Hissrich also revealed that new songs performed by Batey would be featured on the soundtrack.

+In June 2022, it was confirmed Trapanese would return to score the soundtrack for the third season.
+Besides new songs performed by Joey Batey, the score features a new song "A Little Sacrifice" performed by Freya Allan and inspired by a short story of the same name from The Sword of Destiny.
+Many songs also feature the Polish folk metal band Percival Schuttenbach who previously worked on the soundtrack for The Witcher 3: Wild Hunt.

 Marketing

-Netflix released the first teaser for the series at San Diego Comic-Con on July 19, 2019.
+Netflix released the first teaser for the series at San Diego Comic-Con on panel July 19, 2019.
+This teaser was hosted by Henry Cavill and showrunner Lauren Schmidt Hissrich.
+This promotion was also assisted by large-scale billboards in major cities, branded merchandise and interactive pieces like an immersive photo experience.
 The first full trailer was revealed at Lucca Comics & Games on October 31, 2019.
 Netflix released a final trailer on December 12, 2019.
 On October 29, 2021, Netflix released the official trailer for season 2.
+Season 3 was promoted through promotional material depicting Henry Cavill to create an emotional hook due to it being his last season in the show.

 Release

 In April 2019, Netflix's Ted Sarandos told investors in an earnings call that the series would be released in late 2019.
 The series premiered on December 20, 2019.
 The second season premiered on December 17, 2021.
-The third season is set to premiere in mid-2023.
+The third season was released in two volumes, with the first five episodes premiering on June 29 and the last three episodes on July 27, 2023, respectively.
+The fourth season was released on October 30, 2025.